Shkodrix/sql-data-warehouse-project/README.md

-# Data Warehouse and Analitics Project
+# Data Warehouse and Analytics Project

 Welcome toe the **Data Warehouse and Analytics Project** repository! 🤠 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as portfolio project,